skkwan/my-cms-docs/procedures/gridpacks.md

 ```
 This makes a tarball in the `MadGraph5_aMCatNLO` directory.

+I did this step in a loop with the script `https://github.com/skkwan/ToolRoom/blob/main/monteCarloSamples/createGridPacks.py` (run from the `MadGraph5_aMCatNLO` directory), and this script also moves all the tar files to my `/hdfs/` storage area.
+I had to use `tmux`, and if a gridpack generation only partially completed, when I resubmitted I had to delete its directory in `MadGraph5_aMCatNLO` otherwise the command will fail.

 4. Validate the gridpacks

 Make a new directory to keep things neat: I made `genproductions/bin/MadGraph5_aMCatNLO/validation`.
 Point to the above-created tarball: